-The Group integrated, digitalized, and centralized operating platform allows it to manage many operational functions for its portfolio of properties from a central location/head office.
+The Group's integrated, digitalized, and centralized operating platform allows it to manage many operational functions for its portfolio of properties from a central location/head office.
 This centralization of skills and management enables the Group to run a lean organization and provides significant operational leverage.
-The resulting economies of scale have a direct positive impact on its NOI margin7, which it managed to keep high at 62.9% in H1 2024 compared to 63.3% in H1 2023 despite significant pressure from inflation.
+The resulting economies of scale have a direct positive impact on its NOI margin7, which it managed to keep high at 67.8% in 2024 compared to 67.4% in 2023 despite significant pressure from inflation and increased real estate taxes.